 During this past spring and summer plants never having flowered before were covered in blossoms.
 Swarms of honeybees busily flew back and forth gathering nectar and pollen.
 Sounds of their humming drifted on the air like the best kind of symphony.

 Each year concern for the well-being of honeybees worldwide is ever increasing.
 The front cover of Time magazine on August 19, 2013 featured an article titled A World Without Bees.
 Our survival is closely entwined with their survival.
-For a truly fascinating look at the plight of honeybees Sandra Markles's newest title, The Case of the Vanishing Honeybees: A Scientific Mystery (Millbrook Press), is a must read.
+For a truly fascinating look at the plight of honeybees Sandra Markles's newest title, The Case of the Vanishing Honeybees: A Scientific Mystery (Millbrook Press, August 1, 2013), is a must read.
 Like the best kind of detective, Sandra Markle gathers clues, presenting readers with pertinent facts.

 On a warm day in October 2006, Dave Hackenberg went to check on his workers.